scriptogre/hypercore/design/05-dependency-injection.md

 # Dependency Injection

-HyperProse uses **FastAPI-style dependency injection** adapted to module-level scope.
+Hyper uses **FastAPI-style dependency injection** adapted to module-level scope.
 Type hints automatically inject values into your route.

-**Key difference from FastAPI:** Instead of function parameters, HyperProse uses **module-level type-annotated variables**.
+**Key difference from FastAPI:** Instead of function parameters, Hyper uses **module-level type-annotated variables**.
 This enables the framework to inject values before your code runs, making them available throughout the module scope and in your template.

 ---